duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_table_function_set_init`

 ---
-Sets the init function of the table function
+Sets the init function of the table function.

 #### Syntax